proximahq/rearguard/README.md

 ## Installation.

-Each package can get installed individually using NPM, eg:
+Each package can get installed individually using NPM, as:

 ```bash
   npm i @rearguard/batch